Cultural & Digital Rhetorics | Community Engagement | Internet Studies | Health Rhetorics & Literacies

 Hello there!
 My name is Wilfredo Flores, but you can say Wil if that's easier for you.
-The mural behind this text is "La Feria," located at the Mercado in San Antonio, TX, which also happens to be my hometown, and it was painted by Jessie Treviño, a prominent artist in SA.
+The mural above is "La Feria," located at the Mercado in San Antonio, TX, which also happens to be my hometown, and it was painted by Jessie Treviño, a prominent artist in SA.
 I have this mural here—I took this photo during a recent birthday trip to my hometown—because it reminds of community and home, as well as the importance of localizing research as a scholar.
-With that said, scroll down to read a little bit more about me!
+With that said, read on to learn a little bit more about me!

 Currently, I’m a third-year PhD candidate at Michigan State University in the Writing, Rhetoric, and American Cultures program.
 I am currently drafting my dissertation, tentatively titled "Examining Twitter Users’ Engagement with PrEP, Truvada, and Sexual Health," and you can read more about it on my Research page.
 I promise I'm coming up with a better title!
 In my studies and research, I specialize in cultural rhetorics, and I am particularly interested in digital rhetoric and sexual health communication.
 My pedagogy also draws on cultural rhetorics, and I am particularly intereseted in land-based and multimodal design and using these approaches to help students think through the rhetorical situations they might find themselves in university and beyond.
 As a graduate instructor in the First-Year Writing Program at MSU, I teach WRA 101, our first-year writing course, with an inquiry- and research-based focus, adapting assignments and materials to student interests through popular culture.
 We have a lot of fun!